-Patterson Court is home to inter/national fraternities and eating houses located in a semi-circle along Patterson Court Circle.
-The Patterson Court community of Davidson College is rich in opportunities for scholarship, leadership, community service and social interaction.
+Patterson Court is home to student organizations and Summit Coffee Outpost located in a semi-circle along Patterson Court Circle.

 The first 12 houses of Patterson Court were constructed in 1958, with some buildings moved in 1981 and a final house constructed in 1999.
 Patterson Court is named for William S. Patterson, Class of 1903.